 Brian D. Lepard Harold W. Conroy Distinguished Professor of Law and Director of LL.M.
 Program in Global Legal Practice

 Professor Lepard is a leading expert in the fields of international law, human rights law, comparative law, and tax law.
 He joined the faculty in 1995.
 He received his undergraduate degree from Princeton University in 1983.
 At Princeton, he was named a Scholar of the Woodrow Wilson School of Public and International Affairs and concentrated on the study of international law and organization, receiving a prize from the Woodrow Wilson School for his thesis on the development of the idea of the League of Nations in France during the First World War.
 Following his graduation from Princeton, he worked for three years as an international human rights law specialist at the United Nations Office of the Baha'i International Community, a non-governmental organization.
 In 1989, he received his J.D. degree from Yale Law School, where he was an editor of the Yale Journal of International Law.
 From 1989 until 1995 he practiced tax law as an associate with the Philadelphia-based law firm of Dechert Price & Rhoads, with a special focus on international tax law as well as exempt organizations law.

-Brett C. Stohs Assistant Professor of Law & Cline Williams Director of the Weibling Entrepreneurship Clinic
+Brett C. Stohs Clinical Associate Professor of Law & Cline Williams Director of the Weibling Entrepreneurship Clinic

 Professor Stohs joined the faculty in March 2012 to establish and direct a new in-house legal clinic that provides legal assistance to entrepreneurs and startup businesses.
 Since the Weibling Entrepreneurship Clinic opened in 2013, Professor Stohs has been pursuing research interests in the application of mind mapping software to clinical legal education.
 His particular interests relate to using mind mapping techniques to optimize client assignments to student participants in a live-client clinic.